 A free Macmillan top, plus iron-on letters to customise your kit

-A fundraising pack bursting with fundraising tips and tricks
+A digital fundraising pack bursting with fundraising tips and tricks

 Training support to get you ready for your challenge

-An exclusive Team Macmillan Ultra Challenges Facebook group to meet your teammates
+An exclusive Team Macmillan Hiking Facebook group to meet your teammates

 Visually impaired participants are welcome and usually take part with someone supporting them on route.
 There may be a discounted charge for this to cover event costs such as food etc. Event sites are generally in playing fields or outdoor areas on flat land.
 For spectators, there is limited wheelchair access, and this can vary on the day depending on ground conditions.